What is Interactive Investor?

 What accounts and services does Interactive Investor offer?

-The information below gives an at-glance view of the key things that the accounts and services Interactive Investor offers.
+The information below gives an at-a-glance view of the accounts and services Interactive Investor offers.

 Elements marked with a ✓ are offered by Interactive Investor and those marked with a ✘ are not.